Small claims - making a claim for proceedings previously initiated before Civil Resolution Tribunal (CRT)

 - where the event that led to the claim happened.

-For example, if the event happened in Vancouver, but the defendant lives or carries on business in Surrey, you could file at Vancouver Provincial Court or Surrey Provincial Court.
+For example, if the event happened in Vancouver, but the defendant lives or carries on business in Surrey, you could file at Robson Square Provincial Court or Surrey Provincial Court.

 In addition, registries allow electronic filing of documents (a fee is charged) through Court Services Online (CSO).
 To eFile with CSO, a client must have a registered account with CSO and accept the user agreement.
 If you need any assistance with CSO, contact information is listed on the Contact Us link at the top right-hand corner of the home page.
 In addition, a client must have either a BCeID account with a registered credit card or BC Online account.
 Learn more information on obtaining a BCeID or BC Online account.
 Remember, if the defendant or third party is a company or a society, you must also have a copy of the search along with your notice of Civil Resolution Tribunal claim.

 The next step is to let the other party(ies) know about the claim.
 You do this by giving them the other party's copy of your notice of Civil Resolution Tribunal claim.
-Along with the notice of Civil Resolution Tribunal claim, you also must serve a copy of all the documents filed along with the notice of Civil Resolution Tribunal claim and blank reply form to any other party who does not have a response continued as a reply.
-The other party can use the form to reply to the claim.
+Along with the notice of Civil Resolution Tribunal claim, you also must serve a copy of all the documents filed along with the notice of Civil Resolution Tribunal claim, the address for service form and blank reply and blank address for service form to any other party who does not have a response continued as a reply.
+The other party can use the forms to reply and indicate where they will receive documents in relation to your claim.
 (This is called "serving" the notice of Civil Resolution Tribunal claim.)
 You can do this by registered mail.
 If you don't want to use the mail, you can serve the notice of Civil Resolution Tribunal claim by handing it to the other party personally.
 You can do this yourself or you can have somebody else do it for you.
 This might be a friend or it might be a professional process server, who would charge a fee.

 If you have someone serve it for you, be sure that the person completes the certificate of service that is printed on the back of one of your copies of the notice of Civil Resolution Tribunal claim.

-If the other party files a reply disputing your claim (the registry will send you a copy) or the reply is continued from the CRT, your next step is to prepare and file a certificate of compliance (Form 37).
+If the other party files a reply disputing your claim (the registry staff will send you a copy along with their completed address for service form) or the reply is continued from the CRT, your next step is to prepare and file a certificate of compliance (Form 37).
 The certificate of compliance is a document used to tell the court and each party that you have complied with the court rules and that your case is ready to continue.
 This certificate of compliance must be filed within six months after you served the notice of Civil Resolution Tribunal claim on all other parties and before a settlement conference or trial conference is held.
 Within 14 days of filing the certificate of compliance, you must serve a copy of the certificate and copies of all attached documents on each of the other parties.
 Once the certificate of compliance has been filed, the registry will set a date for a settlement conference or trial conference.
-To learn more about what to expect at the settlement conference or trial conference, read guide #6: Getting Ready for Court.
+To learn more about what to expect at the settlement conference or trial conference, read Guide #6 - Getting ready for court.

 The defendant normally has 14 days from the date the notice of Civil Resolution Tribunal claim was served to file the reply, if they did not have a reply continued from the CRT.
 (A defendant who is served with the notice out of province has 30 days.)